Tropical fish pattern - mounted on wood and padded with cotton wool for presentation

 Description

 Pattern of a tropical fish.
-An specimen mounted on wood and upholstered with cotton for display or educational purposes in perfect condition.
+An specimen mounted on wood and padded with cotton for display or educational purposes, in perfect condition.
 Eye in glass paste.
 On the back, an old iron bracket and several holes for attaching other brackets.
 Early 20th century.
 This specimen well reflects the interest in natural species, which are prominently featured in Wunderkammer and Chambers of Wonders.

 Neoclassical furniture reflects the Louis XVI style, which also strongly references ancient architecture.
-Noteworthy are antique products in Rococo and Louis XV styles.
-Next is Baroque, a term derived from the Portuguese 'barocco'—meaning an irregularly developed pearl.
+Notable and interesting are antique products in Rococo and Louis XV styles.
+Next is Baroque, a term derived from the Portuguese “barocco,” meaning an irregularly developed pearl.
 These were highly decorative pieces meant to shine with splendor and play a significant role in luxury.
 Materials were selectively chosen to emphasize the grandeur of these items.

-Today, we can observe how much the Baroque style influenced modern classical furniture, which is designed with a strong resemblance to the historical period.
-An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture design.
-Renaissance furniture was quite heavy and robust, often using brown stains, moldings, sturdy bases, and reliefs.
-These products were quite distinctive but also opened new possibilities, such as the construction of cupboards and broadly speaking, chest furniture.
+Today, we can observe how much influence the Baroque style has had on modern classical furniture, which is designed with a strong resemblance to the historical period.
+The Renaissance style is also significant, flourishing in the 15th and 16th centuries and leaving a lasting mark on furniture craftsmanship.
+Renaissance furniture was quite heavy and robust, using brown stains, cornices, sturdy bases, and reliefs.
+These products were quite distinctive but also opened new possibilities, such as in the construction of cabinets and broadly speaking, chest furniture.
 Mythology and ancient times also inspired these designs, with supports and legs often taking animal forms.

-Lion paws, eagle heads—these are common motifs in Renaissance-style furniture.
-Currently, many global brands reproduce such furniture, drawing inspiration from Italian and French artisans.
-This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
+Lion’s paws, eagle heads—these are common motifs in Renaissance style.
+Currently, many global brands reproduce furniture inspired by Italian and French artisans, demonstrating admiration and respect for the history of the most beautiful Renaissance antiques.
 It’s important to remember that furniture production was perceived differently in each country, giving each style a unique character.
 This is especially important when searching for an elegant antique that suits your interior.

 The most important aspect of prestigious antique furniture is originality.
-This is ultimately crucial for buyers, as the market is flooded with counterfeits.
-Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photos.
-We have at your disposal art appraisers, historians, and experts from around the world.
+This is ultimately crucial for buyers, as the market is filled with many forgeries.
+Luxury Products provides documentation confirming the authenticity of each item, matching the description and photos.
+We also have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Attributes / Details